Welcome to the Claims Center for Policyholders

 - The best contact information for reaching you

-After Filing a Claim
+After Reporting a Claim

 Once you’ve reported your claim, a TFPA representative will contact you as soon as possible.
 If necessary, make any temporary or minor repairs to protect your property from further damage.
 Remember to take photos of the damage, keep receipts and records of payment for any temporary repairs.
 Do not begin making permanent repairs until a TFPA-assigned adjuster or representative has contacted you and inspected your property.